+Name

+Type

+Description

+Required

-Description Required topologyKey
+topologyKey

+string

 This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified namespaces, where co-located is defined as running on a node whose value of the label with key topologyKey matches that of any node on which any of the selected pods is running.
 Empty topologyKey is not allowed.

 true

 labelSelector

 object

 A label query over a set of resources, in this case pods.

 false

+namespaceSelector

+object

+A label query over the set of namespaces that the term applies to.
+The term is applied to the union of the namespaces selected by this field and the ones listed in the namespaces field. null selector and null or empty namespaces list means "this pod's namespace".
+An empty selector ({}) matches all namespaces.

+false

 namespaces

-[]string

-namespaces specifies which namespaces the labelSelector applies to (matches against); null or empty list means "this pod's namespace"
+namespaces specifies a static list of namespace names that the term applies to.
+The term is applied to the union of the namespaces listed in this field and the ones selected by namespaceSelector. null or empty namespaces list and null namespaceSelector means "this pod's namespace".

 false

-Postgres Cluster. spec. proxy. pg Bouncer. affinity. pod Anti Affinity. required During Scheduling Ignored During Execution [index]. label Selector Parent
+Postgres Cluster. spec. proxy. pg Bouncer. affinity. pod Anti Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity Term.
+In Parent Paren

 A label query over a set of resources, in this case pods.

 Name

 Type

 Description

 Required

 matchExpressions

-[]object

 matchExpressions is a list of label selector requirements.
 The requirements are ANDed.

 false

-matchLabels
+$\mathrm{matchLabels}$

 map[string]string

-matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+match Labels is a map of {key,value} pairs.
+A single {key,value} in the match Labels map is equivalent to an element of match Expressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.

 false

-PostgresCluster.spec.proxy.pgBouncer.affinity.podAntiAffinity.requiredDuringSchedulingIgnoredDuringExecution[index].labelSelector.mat.Parent
+Postgres Cluster. spec. proxy. pg Bouncer. affinity. pod Anti Affinity. preferred During Scheduling Ignored During Execution [index]. pod Affinity Term. larger than the property of the pro

-A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.
+A label selector requirement is a selector that contains values a key and an energtor that relates the key and values

-Name

-Type

-Description

-Required

-key

-string

-key is the label key that the selector applies to.

-true

-operator

-string

-operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.

-true

-values

-[string]